Myanmar Water Festival and Burmese New Year Tour

 • Before sunset, we’ll visit a 200-year-old teak bridge, the world’s longest teak bridge built by Mayor U-Bein.
 It is one of the most photogenic sights of the country and not to be missed.

-• After breakfast, group B members will transfer to the jetty and you’ll board a private local boat for a trip up the Irrawaddy river to Mingun (45 min each way).
+• After an early breakfast, will transfer to the jetty and you’ll board a private local boat for a trip up the Irrawaddy river to Mingun (45 min each way).

 • There, we’ll visit the Mingun Bell, the world’s largest intact bronze bell, the unfinished Mingun Pagoda (built with the intention of being the world’s biggest pagoda) and the Hisnbyume Pagoda, a white-washed temple built to resemble Mount Meru.